 - The angle of the body

-Body language doesn’t just affect how people see your characters in their mind; it also affects how it makes them feel.
+Body language doesn’t just affect how people see your characters in their minds; it also affects how it makes them feel.

-How your characters move, their posture, their facial expressions, how they hold their body… all of these things have an effect on how readers perceive your work.
+How your characters move, their posture, their facial expressions, how they hold their body… all affect how readers perceive your work.

-It’s subtle but it can add so much to what you’re trying to accomplish.
+It’s subtle but can add so much to what you’re trying to accomplish.

-It’s often difficult, but it’s important to learn how to read others’ body language so you can translate it to the page.
+It’s often tricky, but learning how to read others’ body language to translate it to the page is essential.